barotto/IBMulator/README.md

  * `sapi` to use the SAPI interface (Windows only).
  * `nvda` to use the NVDA Controller Client API (Windows only).
  * `espeak` to use the eSpeak library (Linux only).
- * `file` to redirect voice text to an external file.
+ * `file` to redirect voice text to a regular file.

 If the TTS device is configured with `nvda`, the NVDA program must be running before launching IBMulator.
 If NVDA cannot be found SAPI will be used instead.